 (Or, by arrangement.)
 Closed Good Friday, Easter Monday and Christmas Day.

-School Holidays: Bibleworld opens for extra days during school holidays so make sure to check the website.
+School Holidays: Bibleworld opens for extra days during school holidays so make sure to check the website or phone in.

 Street parking can be hard to find during busy periods.
 An alternative would be to park further away on the outskirts of the central business area.

 No doubt about it, this small Rotorua museum is a fascinating place to visit.
 It has the additional bonus of Free Entry for everyone, including locals and tourists.
 That makes it a great option when you're deciding what to include out of the many things to do in Rotorua.
 Especially if you have a family and the budget is blowing out.
 It tends to do that here.
 Sigh!

 To finish, thank you to Ross and Sarah for

 providing the photos and much of the detail mentioned in this article.
 Their contribution to visitors is truly noteworthy.